Binary matrix factorization on special purpose hardware: Experiments

 \section{Experiments}

-We found that Formulation~1 performs better than Formulation~2 on the Fujitsu DA.
+We found that Formulation~1 yields a lower decomposition error for a given number of iterations than Formulation~2 on the Fujitsu DA.
 We therefore use the former in our experiments and refer to it as ``DA BMF'' or just ``DA'' in the tables.
-Additionally, we try adding a few extra alternating BLS steps (as discussed in Section~\ref{sec:sampling}) to the solutions we get from the DA.
+Additionally, we try adding a few extra alternating BLS steps (as discussed in the section \nameref{sec:sampling}) to the solutions we get from the DA.
 We do at most 20 alternating BLS solves, and whenever no improvement occurs after two consecutive BLS solves, we terminate.
 Since $r \leq 5$ in our experiments, we solve the BLS problems exactly by checking all possible solutions.
 We refer to this method as ``DA+ALS BMF'' or just ``DA+ALS'' in the tables.
-For some of the real datasets, we incorporate the constraint in Section~\ref{sec:constraints}.
-For cases when $\Abf$ is large and rectangular, we use the sampling technique in Section~\ref{sec:sampling}.
+For some of the real datasets, we incorporate the constraint in the section \nameref{sec:constraints}.
+For cases when $\Abf$ is large and rectangular, we use the sampling technique in the section \nameref{sec:sampling}.
 We will point out when the sampling and/or additional constraints are used.

-We run our proposed method on the Fujitsu DA for a fixed number of 1e+9 iterations\footnote{An iteration refers to one iteration of the for loop on line~5 in Algorithm~2 of \citep{aramon2019physics}.}.
-We have not tried to find an optimal number of iterations.
-Indeed, for some experiments, fewer iterations would have been sufficient, and for some more iterations may have improved the results.
+We run our proposed method on the Fujitsu DA for a fixed number of 1e+9 iterations.
+Here, an iteration refers to one iteration of the for loop on line~5 in Algorithm~2 of \cite{aramon2019physics}.
+We do not try to find an optimal number of iterations.
 We take this approach to avoid cherry picking a number of iterations that works great for each individual problem.
+By choosing a relative large number of iterations, we are also hoping to push the hardware to see how good solutions it can find.

-As discussed by \citet{glover2018}, although the penalty $\lambda$ needs to be sufficiently large to ensure that the constrained and penalized versions of our optimization problems have the same minimizers, setting $\lambda$ to a smaller value may improve the solution produced by a QUBO solver in practice.
+As discussed by Glover et al.\ \cite{glover2018}, although the penalty $\lambda$ needs to be sufficiently large to ensure that the constrained and penalized versions of our optimization problems have the same minimizers, setting $\lambda$ to a smaller value may improve the solution produced by a QUBO solver in practice.
 An intuitive explanation for this phenomenon is that a large $\lambda$ value gives a steeper optimization landscape which can make it difficult for a solver to escape local minima.
 We find this to be true when running our methods on the Fujitsu DA as well.
 We use $\lambda = 1$ in all our experiments since we found this to improve the solution quality, while at the same time avoiding constraint violations.